-FRE 1131 (Beginning French II) concentrates on development of overall skill in the language (speaking, listening, reading, writing, grammar, vocabulary and cultural knowledge), and constitutes the second-half of our first-year sequence.
-By the end of the semester, students will be able to initiate and maintain conversations in French, comparing their current lives with their the past (childhood) and the future (ideal situations), expressing opinions and hopes, and asking and answering questions on a variety of familiar topics such as work, travel and health.
-Students who successfully complete the course will be at the A2 level on the Common European Framework of Reference for Languages.
+FRE 1130 (Beginning French I) concentrates on development of overall skill in the language (speaking, listening, reading, writing, grammar, vocabulary and cultural knowledge).
+By the end of the semester, students will be able to participate in basic conversations in French, describing themselves and others, discussing their likes and dislikes, talking about their families and where they live, and explaining simple past and future events.
+Students who successfully complete the course will be at the A1 level on the Common European Framework of Reference for languages.